NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 The steps involved in Machine Learning include the following:

 - Getting data
-- Pre-processing the data (Clean, Prepare, Manipulate Data & Exploratory Data Analysis (may include visualization)
+- Pre-processing the data (Clean, Prepare, Manipulate Data and Exploratory Data Analysis)
 - Training the Model
 - Testing the Model
-- Post-Processing the data (Visualizing, Evaluating, Improving the Model & Presenting)
+- Post-Processing the data (Visualize, Evaluate, Improve the Model & Presentation)

 The first two steps are typical for any analysis involving data, but **creating a model is a critical part of machine learning.**